martes, 19 de noviembre de 2019

 My rating: 4 of 5 stars

-It is remarkable to find a book so well written, one that allows the reader to develop the smell sense; most descriptively, the author gives us this unique chance to feel such a hard sense to describe.
+It is remarkable to find a book so well written, one that allows the reader to develop the sense of smell; most descriptively, the author gives us this unique chance to feel such a hard sense to describe.

-Likewise, the story is quite interesting, with a disturbed character and his demons, psychological issues go on as his need to feel loved, and the rise of his own quest to develop a perfume containing the proper essence, which may allow him to finally be loved by others, to be accepted by the world (what he wanted the most).
+Likewise, the story is quite interesting.
+With a disturbed character and his demons, psychological issues go on, such as his need to feel loved and the rise of his own quest to develop a perfume containing the proper essence, which may allow him to finally be loved by others and accepted by the world (what he wanted the most).

 View all my reviews